leroy-merlin-br/mongolid/docs/datamapper.md

 }
 ```

-Then you should register an instance of the schema into the `Mongolid\Manager`:
+Then you should register an instance of the schema into the `Mongolid\Connection\Manager`:

 ```php
 $manager->registerSchema(new ArticleSchema);